OscarGlz/even_test/README.md

 * [Process](#process)

 ## General info
-Code challenge consisting in process parquet files into a database and making the information available via API.
+Code challenge consisting in processing parquet files, load them a database and make the data available via API.

 ## Technologies
 Project is created with: